From generalized permutahedra to Grothendieck polynomials via flow polytopes: Newton polytopes of left-degree polynomials

 Similar to the proof of Theorem \ref{genpermtheoremzI}, for $k\geq 0$ and $I\subseteq [n]$, define parameters $z_I^{(k)}$ by

 \begin{theorem} For $k\geq 0$ and $\{z_I^{(k)}\}$ the parameters defined by (\ref{homogeneousparameters}), $\mathrm{Newton}(L_G^k(\bm{t}))$ is the generalized permutahedron

-Furthermore, each integer point of $P_n^z\{z_I^{(k)}\}$ is a left-degree sequence, so $\mathrm{Newton}(L_{G,F}(\bm{t}))$ has polytopal support.
-Additionally, if $G$ is an acyclic graph, then $L_G^0(\bm{t})$ is the integer-point transform of its Newton polytope. \end{theorem} \begin{proof} The proof of the first two statements is analogous to that of Theorem \ref{genpermtheoremzI}.
+Furthermore, each integer point of $P_n^z\left(\{z_I^{(k)}\}\right)$ is a left-degree sequence, so $L_{G}^k(\bm{t})$ has SNP.
+Additionally, if $G$ is a tree, then $L_G^0(\bm{t})$ is the integer point transform of its Newton polytope. \end{theorem} \begin{proof} The proof of the first two statements is analogous to that of Theorem \ref{genpermtheoremzI}.
+Alternatively, SNP follows from the fact that the $\mathrm{Newton}(L^k_G)$ is the intersection of $\mathrm{Newton}(L_G)$ by a hyperplane.